hermetic-architecture-portal/react-auto-edit/readme.md

     * options.filterMode - controls whether filter/search of collections is handled server or client side.
 One of ApiProxy.filterModes.clientSide and ApiProxy.filterModes.serverSide.
 Defaults to ApiProxy.filterModes.clientSide (i.e. the target REST API does not know how to filter results).
     * options.pageSize - controls the size of search result pages.
 Defaults to 10.

+## UIFactory
+The UIFactory class creates instances of the React UI components.
+If you use the standard React UI components then you don't need to worry about this class.

 ## Controller
 The Controller class is in charge of managing application state